awsdocs/amazon-opensearch-service-developer-guide/doc_source/search-example.md

 These settings configure an API that has only one method: a `GET` request to the endpoint root \(`https://some-id.execute-api.us-west-1.amazonaws.com/search-es-api-test`\)\.
 The request requires a single parameter \(`q`\), the query string to search for\.
 When called, the method passes the request to Lambda, which runs the `search-es-lambda` function\.
 For more information, see [Creating an API in Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-create-api.html) and [Deploying an API in Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-deploy-api.html)\.

-## Step 3: Create the Lambda Function<a name="search-example-lambda"></a>
+## Step 3: Create and deploy the Lambda function<a name="search-example-lambda"></a>

+After you create your API in API Gateway, create the Lambda function that it passes requests to\.

+### Create the Lambda function<a name="sample-lamdba-python"></a>

-In this solution, API Gateway passes requests to the following Python 2\.7 Lambda function, which queries Amazon ES and returns results:
+In this solution, API Gateway passes requests to the following Python 3\.8 Lambda function, which queries Amazon ES and returns results\.
+Name the function `search-es-lambda`\.

+Because this sample function uses external libraries, you need to create a deployment package and upload it to Lambda for the code to work\.
+For more information about creating Lambda functions and deployment packages, see [Creating a Deployment Package \(Python\)](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) in the *AWS Lambda Developer Guide* and [Create the Lambda deployment package](es-aws-integrations.md#es-aws-integrations-s3-lambda-es-deployment-package) in this guide\.

 ```
 import boto3